Tales-K/wallet-api/IMPLEMENTATION_DETAILS.md

   using a combination of a unique request identifier and a database transaction.
 - I designed the system as stateless, which allows for easy scaling and load balancing.
+- Future cleanup schedules should be implemented to clean pending in_progress idempotency keys.